 - 7.1 Statutory adoption pay (SAP) is payable for up to 39 weeks.
 It stops being payable if you return to work sooner or if the placement is disrupted.
-You are entitled to SAP if: - (a) You have been continuously employed for at least 26 weeks at the end of your Qualifying Week and are still employed by us during that week; - (b) Your average weekly earnings during the eight weeks ending with the Qualifying Week (the Relevant Period) are not less than the lower earnings limit set by the Government; and - (c) You have given us the relevant notifications under paragraph 3. - 7.2 SAP is paid at a Prescribed Rate which is set by the Government for the relevant tax year, or at 90% of your average weekly earnings calculated over the Relevant Period if this is lower. - 7.3 SAP accrues with each complete week of absence but payments shall be made on the next normal payroll date.
+You are entitled to SAP if: - (a) You have been continuously employed for at least 26 weeks at the end of your Qualifying Week and are still employed by us during that week; - (b) Your average weekly earnings during the eight weeks ending with the Qualifying Week (the Relevant Period) are not less than the lower earnings limit set by the Government; and - (c) You have given us the relevant notifications under paragraph 3. - 7.2 SAP is paid as follows;

+Weeks 1 - 6 90% of your average weekly earnings, calculated over the Relevant Period.
+This is called the Earnings-Related Rate.
+Weeks 7 - 39 The Prescribed Rate which is set by the Government for the relevant tax year, or the Earnings-Related Rate (90% of your average weekly earnings) if this is lower.

+- 7.3 SAP accrues with each complete week of absence but payments shall be made on the next normal payroll date.
 Income Tax, National Insurance and pension contributions shall be deducted as appropriate. - 7.4 If you leave employment for any reason (for example, if you resign or are made redundant) you shall still be eligible for SAP if you have already been notified by an agency that you have been matched with a child.
 In such cases, SAP shall start: - (a) 14 days before the Expected Placement Date; or - (b) The day after your employment ends, - (c) whichever is the later. - 7.5 If you become eligible for a pay rise before the end of your adoption leave, you will be treated for SAP purposes as if the pay rise had applied throughout the Relevant Period.
 This means that your SAP will be recalculated and increased retrospectively, or that you may qualify for SAP if you did not previously qualify.
 We shall pay you a lump sum to make up the difference between any SAP already paid and the amount payable by virtue of the pay rise.
 Any future SAP payments at the Earnings-Related Rate (if any) will also be increased as necessary.